bswinnerton/launchbar-github/README.md

 ## Installing

-Installing should be as simple as cloning this repository to your LaunchBar Actions folder:
+The action can either be downloaded from the [Releases](https://git.io/vyose) page, or if you'd like to use the latest features as they come out (from `master`), you can clone this repository to your LaunchBar Actions folder:

 ```
 mkdir -p ~/Library/Application\ Support/LaunchBar/Actions/